MTV searching for next "Beavis"

 It will begin digitally with its recently launched website Tumblr and Facebook page.
 However, its content will also appear on-air, as it did Thursday night when a music video form "Wallpaper" aired after "Jersey Shore."

-TheWrap talked with David Hale, the head of MTV's cross media group MTVX and former head of MTV Films, as well as David Harris, a vice president at MTV who is spearheading the new "Liquid Television."
-Hale and Harris dished on relaunching "Liquid Television," looking for the new "Beavis and Butthead" and almost let something slip about Trey Parker and Matt Stone.
+TheWrap talked with David Gale, the head of MTV's cross media group MTVX and former head of MTV Films, as well as David Harris, a vice president at MTV who is spearheading the new "Liquid Television."
+Gale and Harris dished on relaunching "Liquid Television," looking for the new "Beavis and Butthead" and almost let something slip about Trey Parker and Matt Stone.

 Q: Why are you in Seattle?